St. Margaret's Episcopal School: Athletics

 St. Margaret's sports teams are called the Tartans, and they compete as members of the Orange Coast League in the CIF Southern Section.

-In 2006, the Tartan football team finished 14-0 and won the CIF-SS Northeast Division championship. and in 2008 the Girls' Varsity Tennis Team were the Academy League and CIF Champions, defeating league rival Sage Hill in the finals to finish off a 23-0 winning streak.
-The 2010-2011 Athletics year was one of the most successful, with 4 CIF Championships in boys' cross country, girls' volleyball, girls' tennis, and girls' soccer teams.
-Additionally, the boys cross country team won the CIF Division 5 State Championship in 2010, 2011, and 2018.The varsity girls' soccer program won 4 CIF championships in 2006, 2011, 2012, and 2014.
-The St. Margaret's football team won the Southern California small-school division championship in the 2014-2015 season.

-St. Margaret's boasts highly competitive men's and women's lacrosse programs: the school's only Division 1 CIF Southern Section sports.
-The men's varsity lacrosse team won the Division 1 CIF Southern Section title in 2005, 2013, 2015, and 2019, while the women's varsity lacrosse team won the Division 1 CIF Southern Section title in 2008, 2018, and 2019.
-From 2005-2014, St. Margaret's was a Trinity League men's lacrosse affiliate, winning the league title every year from 2007-2013.

 Campus

 In 2007, St. Margaret's completed construction on the DeYoung Family Math and Science Center.
 In 2011, St. Margaret's constructed a performing arts center, which includes the Hurlbut Theater and houses the music, dance, and theatre departments.
 A new middle school was constructed in 2015.
+The campus covers a span of 22 acres.

 St. Margaret's has 2 gyms: the Campaigne Center, used by lower schoolers, and the Pasternack Field House, used by middle and upper schoolers.
 The Pasternack Field House was completed in 2007.
 There is a middle school field and a main football field, used by members of the high school.
-The campus covers 22 acres.
+In 2022, plans were released for a new student commons, which would include a renovated weight room and cafeteria.